eProsima/Fast-DDS-docs/docs/realtime.rst

 Limiting the number of discovered participants
 ----------------------------------------------

-Every participant in Fast-RTPS holds an internal collection of :class:`ParticipantProxyData` objects with the information of the local and the remote participants.
+Every participant in Fast DDS holds an internal collection of :class:`ParticipantProxyData` objects with the information of the local and the remote participants.
 Field :class:`participants` inside :class:`RTPSParticipantAllocationAttributes` allows the configuration of the allocation behavior of that collection.